 Fences as Walls for Outdoor Rooms

-When we hear "fence," our first thought may be of a structure installed on a border, whether to keep something in (or out) or for purposes of definition.
+When people hear "fence," their first thought may be of a structure installed on a border, whether to keep something in (or out) or for purposes of definition.

 Hedges and Fences Together